mperezrojas/SuperHeroes/README.md

 # SuperHeroes
- An interactive list of Marvel Superheroes developed with Swift 3
+ An interactive list of Marvel Superheroes developed with Swift 3 and different frameworks like IGListKit, Alamofire and SwiftyJson